ant0ine/go-json-rest/README.md

 **Go-Json-Rest** is a thin layer on top of `net/http` that helps building RESTful JSON APIs easily.
 It provides fast URL routing using a Trie based implementation, helpers to deal with JSON requests and responses, and middlewares for additional functionalities like CORS, Auth, Gzip ...

-## What's new in version 2

-* Middlewares, the notion of middleware is now formally defined.
-They can be setup as global pre-routing Middlewares wrapping all the endpoints, or on a per endpoint basis.
-In fact the internal code of **go-json-rest** is itself implemented with Middlewares, they are just hidden behind configuration boolean flags to make these very common options even easier to use.

-* A new ResponseWriter.
-This is now an interface, and allows Middlewares to wrap the writer.
-The provided writer implements, in addition of *rest.ResponseWriter*, *http.Flusher*, *http.CloseNotifier*, *http.Hijacker*, and *http.ResponseWriter*.
-A lot more Go-ish, and very similar to `net/http`.

-* The AuthBasic and CORS Middlewares have been added.
-More to come in the future.

-* Faster, more tasks are performed at init time, and less for each request.

-* New documentation, with more examples.

-* A lot of other small improvements, See the [Migration guide to v2](#migration-guide-from-v1-to-v2)

 ## Table of content

 - [Features](#features)